 There is no denying that £189 – or even £150 when it’s on sale – is an extortionate amount to spend on a pair of hair straighteners but in the case of the GHD Platinum Plus Styler, we really do think it’s worth it.
 From the design to the performance and how good our hair looked each time, we recommend it very highly.

-UPDATE: Before we get into our GHD Platinum Plus review, we wanted to flag up that you can currently get the styler at up to £50 cheaper.
+UPDATE: Before we get into our GHD Platinum Plus review we wanted to flag up two updates.

 Forget everything you know about hair straighteners.
 The GHD Platinum Plus Styler changes the game, mixing style and technology in ways not seen before from GHD, or any heat styling brand.

 Touted as the world’s first “smart” straighteners, the Platinum Plus uses sensors with “ultra-zone” and “predictive” technology.

 These determine your hair type, thickness, and speed of use – at 250 times a second – and deliver the optimum amount of heat.
 This makes styling your hair faster without causing excessive damage.